What Great Managers Do Differently

 They compensate for or manage around weaknesses.

-For example, if I employ a person who lacks people skills, a diverse group of staff members can form a customer service team that includes him.
+For example, if you employ a person who lacks people skills, but has a tremendous amount of product knowledge, a diverse group of staff members can form a customer service team that includes him.
 Other employees with excellent people skills make his weakness less evident.
 And, the organization is able to capitalize on his product knowledge when dealing with product quality issues.

 Does this mean that great managers never help people improve their inadequate skills, knowledge, or methods?
 No, but they shift their emphasis to human resource development in areas in which the employee already has talent, knowledge, and skills.